 Kasia’s still asleep.
 Boy, she’s not gonna change for nothing.
 I’ll give her a few more minutes and switch on the TV – they must be telling us soon what the best way is to commit suicide, right?

 We’re falling into the sun.
 Soon I’ll be standing on the same rug in the kitchen, drinking coffee with blisters all over my skin and possibly bulging, lukewarm eyeballs.
-Tell you what, I won’t be holding the cat.
-Otis is probably gonna catch fire first.
+Tell you what though, I won’t be holding the cat –Otis is probably gonna catch fire first.

 That’s horse shit of course.

 We’ll drive somewhere nice, where there’s not too many other people.
-We’ll have a picnic – sourdough bread, some great pancetta with a Montepulciano, if I have any say in it – watch the ballooning, gigantic plasma life giver in the sky and then kill ourselves.
+We’ll have a picnic – sourdough bread, some great pancetta with a Montepulciano, if I have any say in it – and watch the ballooning, gigantic plasma life giver in the sky… then kill ourselves.
 We haven’t talked about it, but that makes the most sense.
 I just need to know what exactly the best way is to do it.
-Nothing about it on the news today.
+But not a thing in the news today.

 Sun still getting closer though.
 Good to know.

 I still gotta go to work.
 It’s hilarious.
 I’m a private detective these days.
 But today, I’m doing security for Mike Tyson.
 He will be on this game show where they strap you into a van and drive it as fast as the least qualified person to hold a licence can to see if you’ll shit your pants in front of half a million airborne nano cameras in the passenger cabin.
 I’ll be looking out for Nonino – I always give my clients code names of Italian bitters.